 PublicKey = <laptop-public-key>

-Create a file to import into your device:
+Create a configuration file to import into your client device:

 [Interface]